 - Tilting of the IVC Filter

-An estimated 49,000 IVC filters have been placed annually in the United States since 2005, which means that 343,000 people may have these medical devices inside of their bodies.
 The FDA issued a warning on August 9, 2010 against leaving IVC filters in for extended periods of time.
-A 2012 study revealed that the rate of filter fracture increased with the amount of time the implant was in the patient’s body.
+A 2012 study revealed the rate of filter fracture increased with the amount of time the implant was in the patient’s body.
 Although portions of the filter can be removed, the spider-like legs (or “struts”) often fracture and move to a position where retrieval is impossible.

-At Blizzard & Nabers we have years of experience handling medical device litigation.
+At Blizzard Law PLLC, we have years of experience handling medical device litigation.
 We have the years of experience and specialized knowledge required to fight for your rights.
-If you or someone you know may have developed complications due to an IVC filter, please contact our offices at (800) 349-0127 for a free case evaluation.
+If you or someone you know developed complications due to an IVC filter, please contact us today for a free consultation.